Slimefun/Slimefun4/docs/sop/update.md

 The next step is making sure our tests are still working correctly as is.
 This can be done by running `mvn test` and verifying that all tests pass correctly without any failures or errors.

-If there are any failures you will need to investigate these, it's best to run them one at a time so you don't have the potential for cross-test comtamination.
+If there are any failures you will need to investigate these, it's best to run them one at a time so you don't have the potential for cross-test contamination.
 If you find any issues with the tests, please fix them and make sure to add a comment to the PR explaining why the test was changed.

 If you need any help fixing tests feel free to join the [Discord](https://discord.gg/slimefun).